Akira Horiguchi (he/him)

 Welcome!

-I am a Postdoctoral Associate of the Department of Statistical Science at Duke University, working with Professors Li Ma and Cliburn Chan.
+• Previously I was a Postdoctoral Associate of the Department of Statistical Science at Duke University, working with Professors Li Ma and Cliburn Chan.

 • I obtained my Ph.D. in Statistics from The Ohio State University, advised by Professors Matthew T. Pratola and Thomas J. Santner.